 The Nikon D850 is a DSLR (Digital Single Lens Reflex) camera that was announced in July 2017 and is equipped with a full frame sensor.
 It offers a resolution of 45.4 megapixel.

 Is the Nikon D850 a good camera?
-The D850 has a Camera Elo of 3212.
-This very strong rating puts it among the elite group of camera grand masters.
-The D850 ranks among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the D850 falls among the top 40 percent.
+The D850 has a Camera Elo of 2751.
+This rating puts the D850 among the top 10 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (full frame cameras), the D850 ranks among the top 40 percent.
 Based on its within category standings, the camera earns a 4.5-star performance rating.

 |Digital single lens reflex|